fabric-gateway-java/git-cheatsheet/pipeline_kickoff.md

 # Pipeline Verify Job

 This document explains how to create Jenkins pipeline verify and merge jobs with simple configuration changes.
-The steps showed in this document explains how to create a new pipeline verify or merge job.
+The steps shown in this document explain how to create a new pipeline verify or merge job.

-Below pipeline verify job template is a starting point but we recommend creating your own to ensure that the jobs configured reflect the project’s needs.
+The below pipeline verify job template is a starting point but we recommend creating your own to ensure that the jobs configured reflect the project’s needs.

 ## Job Templates